 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: There is no objective non-invasive test for diagnosis of irritable bowel syndrome.
 This study shows that measurement of early gastrointestinal symptoms provoked by ingestion of a caloric drink is a promising diagnostic tool for this syndrome.
-This test could allay patient and doctor uncertainty and reduce the use of costly and invasive diagnostic test.
+This test could allay patient and doctor uncertainty and reduce the use of costly and invasive diagnostic tests.

 Estremera-Arevalo F, Barcelo M, Serrano B, Rey E. Nutrient drink test: A promising new tool for irritable bowel syndrome diagnosis.
 World J Gastroenterol 2019; In press